CMBSciPol/fastquat/docs/source/examples/index.md

 * Visualize quaternion rotations with spherical caps
 * Demonstrate quaternion multiplication for creating compound rotations

-## SLERP Visualization on the Sphere
+## SLERP Visualization on the Unit Sphere

 This [example](slerp_animation.ipynb) demonstrates: